Chuck Berry’s music helped define a generation no longer weighed down by the burden of war.

 He also recommends finding the documentary Hail!
 Hail!
 Rock ‘n’ Roll a tribute to Chuck Berry.
 “It captures him not at his peak, past his peak perhaps, but what he was like on stage.”

-Berry's music is also travelling the stars.
-Johnny B. Goode is one of the tracks of music on the golden vinyl records attached to one of the Voyager Spacecrafts launched in 1977.
+Berry’s music is also traveling the stars.
+Johnny B. Goode is one of the tracks of music on the golden vinyl records attached to one of the Voyager Spacecraft launched in 1977.

-"Somewhere down the way, an alien race will come across this, first of all they'll look at the vinyl and go 'What?' the second thing is, once they figure out how to play it, when they hear Chuck Berry doing Johnny B. Goode, somebody in that alien nation government is going to go 'Yeah, let's pass on that planet'."
+“Somewhere along the way, an alien race will come across this, first of all, they’ll look at the vinyl and go ‘What?’ the second thing is, once they figure out how to play it when they hear Chuck Berry doing Johnny B. Goode, somebody in that alien nation government is going to go ‘Yeah, let’s pass on that planet’.”

 “The person most affected by Chuck Berry, that showed up in his music was the late, truly great, John Lennon,” Mulligan says.
 “He loved Chuck Berry, he hung with Chuck, he wanted to play with him.
 If you look back at John Lennon’s music, the lyrics, the way he sang, it was pure Chuck Berry.”